Top 10 Crazy World War II Food Substitutes

 In a time when most foodstuffs were hard to come by, a single ration stamp could get you two boxes of Kraft Dinner.
 Along with the product’s long shelf life, this made it invaluable and very popular.
 An estimated 50 million boxes were sold over the course of the war, launching Kraft to the top of the American food chain.
 So much of the stuff is eaten in Canada today that it has been labeled as Canada’s unofficial “national dish.”

 Traditionally made mac and cheese disappeared from American plates almost entirely.
-Even today, homemade mac and cheese is a much rarer dinner in the States in comparison to Europe, which is a testament to Kraft’s dubious legacy.
+Even today, homemade mac and cheese is a much rarer dinner in the United States compared to Europe, which is a testament to Kraft’s dubious legacy.

 It was a British tradition that the main meal of the day contained “one meat and two veg.”
-The wartime population tried to follow this as closely as they could, but meat quickly became hard to find.
+The wartime population tried to follow this as closely as possible, but meat quickly became hard to find.